AdobeDocs/commerce-webapi/src/pages/rest/tutorials/inventory/assign-source-to-stock.md

 This step links the sources we created in [Step 2.
 Create sources](/rest/tutorials/inventory/create-sources) with the stocks we created in [Step 3.
 Create stocks](/rest/tutorials/inventory/create-stock/).

 Each stock can be assigned one or more sources.
-Magento uses these associations to calculate the virtual aggregated inventory per product.
+Adobe Commerce uses these associations to calculate the virtual aggregated inventory per product.

 <InlineAlert variant="success" slots="text"/>